A Miracle Healing of My GERD

 But would anyone believe that Sri Chinmoy healed this disease of mine?
 My family doctor probably wouldn’t.
 Definitely not my parents.
 And certainly not Dr. Nelson, the Nova Scotia Health Authority psychiatrist I had been meeting with since 2013 solely to get a letter for the Family Court so that I could help my daughter through a legal process regarding the emotional neglect she’d been going through.
 She accused me of being delusional: that my entire multi-volume book is a delusion, my attempt to help my daughter is a delusion, and my faith that I have an inner relationship with my Master is a delusion.
 She claims that I am so delusional that I have no insight.

 For some reason, Dr. Nelson and Myth Nimson, the occupational therapist who sat in on all our sessions, could not understand why saying stuff like the above to me—and just simply my having to deal with psychiatrists in the first place—would stress me out.
-I had snapped at them a few times after being offended, or when sessions drifted into the stress that built up because I would imagine telling them off but never being able to get through to them.
+I snapped at them a few times after being offended, or when sessions drifted into the stress that built up because I would imagine telling them off but never being able to get through to them.
 This kind of thinking sometimes caused my mind to direct my anger toward my Master.

 No psychiatrist has ever said anything remotely similar to me.
-And yet, I am the one who has no insight.

 The psychiatrists caused me mental health problems by causing me to question myself.